ahopkins/structured-scopes/README.md

 ### General

-The pattern for acceptance is that a client offers a requested scope to an authorizing agent.
-That authorizing agent has a predefined required scope.
-The role of the authorizing agent is to match the requested scope against the required scope and produce a `pass`/`fail` result.
+The pattern for acceptance is that a client offers a "tender" scope to an authorizing agent.
+That authorizing agent has a predefined "base" scope.
+The role of the authorizing agent is to match the tender against the base and produce a `pass`/`fail` result.

-### Required scope
+### Base

-The required scope can be any valid scope, including negations.
+The base can be any valid scope, including negations.

-### Requested scope
+### Tender

-Requested scopes **may not** contain negations (`::`).
+Tenders **may not** contain negations (`::`).
 And, if they do, the authorizing agent should produce and error without providing a `pass`/`fail` result.

 ### How scopes are matched

+A tender shall `pass` against a given base if:

-1. The namespaces must be equal, except a **global** namespace matches every other namespace, and an empty namespace is **unmatchable**
+1. The namespace of the tender is equal to the namespace of the base, except a **global** namespace matches every other namespace, and an empty namespace is **unmatchable**.
-2. If the `required_scope` has a defined action, or actions, then the `requested_scope` must:
+2. If the base has a defined action, or actions, then the tender must:
     - be a top level scope with no defined actions, or
-    - contain all of the same actions *
+    - contain all of the same actions as the base*
+3. If the base does NOT have a defined action (and therefore is top level), then the tender must be a top level scope also.

 *Note: *An implementation of this specification may offer a validation mechanism that only requires **one** action to match*